 In the same directory as the automata quoted above, some programs have been compiled which generate new automata, depending on parameters given to the program.
-The name of the program is suffixed by the characteristic part of the name of the TAF-KIT instance.
-For instance, the program divkbaseb-char-b generates the automaton that accepts the representation in base 'b' of numbers divisible by by 'k'.
+The name of the program is suffixed by the characteristic part of the name of the TAF-KIT instance.5 For instance, the program divkbaseb-char-b generates the automaton that accepts the representation in base 'b' of numbers divisible by by 'k'.

 '''

 $ divkbaseb-char-b 5 3 > div5base3.xml

 $ vcsn-char-b data div5base3.xml

 States: 3

-Transitions: 6

-Initial states: 1

-Final states: 1

 '''